zgulde/cods/README.md

 ## Git Deployment

 When a site is setup, the server will also be setup for automated builds and deployments with git.
+This is accomplished through a `post-receive` git hook.
 This functionality is two-fold: there is a simple setup, and the ability to do somethings more advanced.
 When the site is created, an empty git repository will be initialized in a directory in your home directory named after the site name, for example:

     ~/example.com/repo.git